Determining parameters of Kerr black holes at finite distance by shadow observation: Parameter determination based on features of apparent shape.

 where the prime denotes the transpose of a matrix.
 Then, one uses the transformation matrix $\bm{A}$ presented in Appendix~\ref{sec:matrix} to find the principal component $\bm{z}$ as follows:

 The first three principal components of ${\bm z}'$ are the observables $z$, $v$, and $w$.
-We have included data on the parameters and their corresponding principal components as the supplement of this paper.
-With the data in the supplement, one can plot contours of principal component $z,$ $v$, and $w$ in $(D_\ast, a_\ast, i)$-space.
-The contours in three values intersect at a single point in $(D_\ast, a_\ast, i)$-space.
+We have included data on the parameters and their corresponding principal components in the Supplemental Material~\cite{SupplmentalMaterial}.
+With the data in the Supplemental Material, one can plot contours of principal component $z,$ $v$, and $w$ in $(D_\ast, a_\ast, i)$ space.
+The contours in three values intersect at a single point in $(D_\ast, a_\ast, i)$ space.
 Finally, the values of the parameters can be determined as follows: